Learn cPanel

 Now that you know how to add a new redirect, let's see what actions you can perform on the already existing redirects.
 The second section of the "Redirects" page is called "Current Redirects".
 In this section, you will be able to find a table containing all the configured redirects as rows of data.
 For each redirect, you will be provided with several columns with information.
 Let's review those.

-• Domain - The actual domain name that has been redirected.
+• Domain - Under this column, you will see the actual domain name that has been redirected.

-• Directory - In case the redirect is configured for a certain directory from the redirected domain.
+• Directory - Under this column (if populated), you will see if the redirection is configured to redirect to a certain directory from the redirected domain.

-• Regular Expression - In case you have configured redirects using Regular Expression, cPanel will redirect all requests matching that Regular Expression.
+• Regular Expression - Under this column, you will see if you have used Regular Expression to set up the redirect, and cPanel will redirect all requests matching that Regular Expression.

-• Redirect URL - This is the URL TO which visitors will be redirected when accessing the redirected domain or URL.
+• Redirect URL - Under this column, you will see the URL TO which visitors will be redirected when accessing the redirected domain or URL.

-• HTTP Status Code - The HTTP Status Code of the redirection.
+• HTTP Status Code - Under this column, you will see the HTTP Status Code of the redirection.

-• Type - The type of redirection considering the Status code.
+• Type - Under this column you will see the type of redirection considering the Status code.
 As we have explained already cPanel supports only Permanent or Temporary redirections.

-• Match www. - If you have configured the redirection to redirect visitors who have inserted the www prefix in front of the redirected domain name.
+• Match www. - Under this column, you will see If you have configured the redirection to redirect visitors who have inserted the www prefix in front of the redirected domain name.

-• Wildcard - Here you will see information related to whether or not wildcard redirection has been used.
+• Wildcard - Under this column, you will see information related to whether or not wildcard redirection has been used.
 Explained above.

-• Action - The only available action you can take with redirection is to actually remove the redirection.
+• Action - Under this column, you will see the "Delete" action option.
+You can use it to actually remove the domain redirection.
 Please note that redirections cannot be edited and in order to edit a redirection you will have to remove it and then add it once again.

 As you can see managing the redirections for your domain names is a pretty simple task, yet understanding how does the redirection actually works is often hard for non-technical users.
 Therefore, if you are not certain of how to configure redirection for your domains, please do not hesitate to contact our Technical Support Crew so they can assist you further with that endeavor.